Walter Shaub: Post-government work

 Shaub vocally supported the need for the investigation into Russian meddling in the U.S. elections to remain independent of White House interference by President Trump and his associates.
 On December 15, 2017, Shaub issued a warning to Trump, saying that "firing Mueller is a red line he must not cross."

-Project on Government Oversight

 On February 16, 2021, the nonprofit Project On Government Oversight (POGO) announced that Shaub would be joining the watchdog organization, leading a new Ethics and Accountability Initiative.
 "I’m excited to join POGO and get to work crafting and promoting effective ethics reforms that will help ensure the health of our democratic system and restore government integrity," Schaub said in a press release from POGO.
 According to the press release, "Shaub and POGO will advocate for reforms like robust executive branch ethics laws, stricter limits on the use of emergency powers and the Office of Legal Counsel, and stronger congressional oversight powers."